chika-games/RPG-Maker-Specifications/README.md

-# rpgmaker-2003-specs
+# RPGMaker 2000/2003 Specifications
-The specifications for RPG Maker 2003 assets.
+This repository contains various specifications and layouts for RPG Maker 2000/2003 assets.